Judge throws out Trump rules limiting H-1B skilled-worker visas

 “The COVID-19 pandemic is an event beyond defendants’ control, yet it was within defendants’ control to take action earlier than they did,” White wrote.

 The U.S. issues up to 85,000 H-1B visas each year in sectors including technology, engineering and medicine.
-Usually, they’re issued for three years and renewable.
+Usually, they’re issued for three years and are renewable.
 Most of the nearly 600,000 H-1B visa holders in the U.S. are from India and China.

 The H-1B rules announced weeks before the election were part of President Donald Trump’s wider agenda to curb nearly all forms of immigration.
 In June, he issued an order temporarily suspending the H-1B program until the end of the year.